Visit Salford | Indulge in the city!

 The pub was built in the 1870s to replace an older Kings Arms which stood on the other side of the street.
 The decorative exterior features an elaborate representation of the royal arms high above the door.
 The King's Arms took the mantle of "Manchester Food and Drink Festival Pub of the Year" from The Crescent in 2005.The pub has often been used for filming TV dramas and is also home of the pioneering Studio Salford.

 Bexley Square, off Chapel Street, Salford M3 6BD

 The New Oxford website

-Award winning continental real ale bar offering a warm and friendly welcome and traditional home cooked food.
-With regular beer festivals, quiz nights and live music, The New Oxford was CAMRA Greater Manchester Pub of the Year 2007 and won fifth place in the national CAMRA awards 2007.
+This award winning continental real ale bar offers a warm and friendly welcome and traditional home cooked food.
+Featuring a function room and heated outdoor area, it also hosts regular beer festivals, quiz nights and live music.

 Regent Street, Eccles M30 0BP